ProxyShard/proxyshard-gitbook-eng/our-products/restrictions.md

 The following are unavailable through proxies:

 * Banking websites (online banking, bank personal accounts)
-* Government portals and websites
+* Government portals and websites, as well as websites in the `.gov` and `.edu` domains
 * Payment processors: <mark style="color:purple;">Stripe</mark>, <mark style="color:purple;">PayPal</mark> (including <mark style="color:purple;">Yahoo</mark>)

 This is a regulatory requirement aimed at limiting fraudulent activity.
 The block **does not apply** to crypto services and payment systems such as exchanges.